-Penal Code 631 PC is the California statute that defines the crime of wiretapping.
+California Penal Code 631 PC defines the crime of wiretapping.
 This section makes it illegal to use a recording device to tap directly into someone else’s phone line in order to listen to private communications.
 Wiretapping can be charged as a misdemeanor or a felony and carries a maximum sentence of up to 3 years in jail.

 Note that California is a “two-party consent” state, meaning that both parties to a conversation must give consent if it is to be lawfully recorded.